tegorman13/htw/docs/Analysis/e1-hugo.md

 | Intercept    |   106.34 |         95.46 |        117.25 |   1 |
 | conditVaried |    79.64 |         57.92 |        101.63 |   1 |

-Table 1: Experiment 1 - End of training performance
+Table 1: **Experiment 1 - End of training performance**.
+The Intercept represents the average of the baseline (constant condition), and the conditVaried coefficient reflects the difference between the constant and varied groups.
+A larger positive estimates indicates a greater deviation (lower accuracy) for the varied group.
 </div>